 From the Inner Harbour, it’s a quick hop on a Victoria Harbour Ferry (open February to October) to visit Fisherman’s Wharf for a whale watching tour, kayaking, or to take a fishing trip.
 While you’re there, check out the float home village and water taxis, grab some fish and chips, and enjoy some people watching.

 We saw several pods of transient Orcas as well as some resident whales on our sail.
-These two female Orcas below spent quite a bit of time hanging around our boat (you can tell they’re female by their smaller dorsal fins) before continuing on their way.
+The two female Orcas in the photo below spent quite a bit of time hanging around our boat (you can tell they’re female by their smaller dorsal fins) before continuing on their way.
+I can’t begin to express how incredible it was to be so close to these beautiful, intelligent cetaceans in their natural habitat.
+I missed taking a photo when one of them breached out of the water just off our bow, but I’ll always have the memory.

 We also swung by the Race Rocks Ecological Reserve and watched a group of Steller (Northern) and California sea lions sunning themselves on the rocks.

 The next day we stayed a little closer to home with some tourist attractions downtown.
 The kids were a bit nervous about visiting the Victoria Bug Zoo, but I made them go anyway, and they loved it.
 The “zoo” is a large divided room filled with lots of plexiglass tanks and a giant ant farm along the walls.
 Knowledgeable and friendly staff run tours all day introducing visitors to the bugs with lots of fascinating information (did you know bug poop is called frass?) and no pressure opportunities to get up close and even hold some of their residents.
 I was so proud that the girls both held some of the bugs, and I’m really proud of myself for agreeing to hold a tarantula.
-I don’t think I can explain just how much I’m afraid of spiders, so this was a BIG DEAL.
+I am REALLY afraid of spiders, so this was a REALLY big deal.

-After the Bug Zoo, we walked around the corner to Miniature World housing over 85 miniature displays and dioramas.
+After the Bug Zoo, we walked around the corner to Miniature World which houses over 85 miniature displays and dioramas.
 Each room has a theme: outer space (with glowing blacklight displays), Fairytale Land, frontier Canadian history, World War II, and more.
 Some of the displays are showing their age, but the newest section is a beautiful Camelot-themed hallway with knights, the round table, a close up of King Arthur’s last moment, and an impressive recreation of the castle at Camelot.
-Most of the displays throughout Miniature World have a button that triggers an interactive elements like turning on the lights, or starting the train, or turning the carousel.
+Most of the displays throughout Miniature World have a button that triggers some kind of interactive element like turning on the lights, or starting the train, or turning the carousel.
 Unfortunately, several of the buttons were out of order when we were there.

 Since Victoria is the capital of British Columbia, we made sure to visit the Parliament Buildings on the Inner Harbour.
 The neo-baroque buildings have housed the Legislative Assembly of BC since 1898 and they’re open every weekday for guided and self-guided tours.
 Come in the morning or just after lunch to observe the Speaker’s Procession led by the Sergeant-at-Arms entering the Chamber at the start of each sitting.
 We even got to sit with the girls in the Public Gallery above the Chamber to watch our government in action.